avasdao/awesome-nexa/assets/README.md

 ### https://assets.awesomenexa.org

-A gallery of Nexa assets.
+A royalty-free collection of Nexa assets.